hansol0003/pacman2/README.md

 # pacman2
 A far-from-perfect pacman game made with Unity and C#

-Problem:
--High score system not completed
+Problem: High score system not completed

 INSTRUCTIONS ON MAKING THIS GAME WORK: